everspy/u8g2/README.md

 E -> PD4 (SCK)<br />
 RESET -> PD5<br />

-These can be chaned in the u8x8_atmeag328p.c file.
+These can be changed in the u8x8_atmega328p.c file.